-A needle valve is a manual valve that used where continuous throttling of flow is required for regulation.
-Needle valves are similar to the globe valve in design with the biggest difference is the sharp needle-like disk.
+A needle valve is a manual valve used where continuous flow throttling is required for regulation.
+Needle valves are similar to the globe valve in design, with the biggest difference being the sharp needle-like disk.

-Needle valves are designed to give very accurate control of flow in small diameter piping systems.
+Needle valves are designed to give very accurate flow control in small diameter piping systems.
 They get their name from their sharp-pointed conical disc and matching seat.

 Image – Swagelok

 Fluid flowing through the valve turns 90 degrees and passes through an orifice.
-Due to needle shape disk, a certain portion of the disk will pass through seat opening before disk comes in contact with the seat, which has matching tapered design as a disk.
+Due to needle shape disk, a certain portion of the disk will pass through the seat opening before the disk comes in contact with the seat, which has to match the tapered design as a disk.
 This arrangement permits a very gradual increase or decrease in the size of the opening.

-Needle valve has forged and machined body.
-This body can be of forged carbon steel or stainless steel depending on the requirements of the services.
+The needle valve has a forged and machined body.
+This body can be of forged carbon steel or stainless steel, depending on the requirements of the services.
 A seat can be a soft, metal, or composite, same as a globe valve.
 Normally needle valves are used in smaller sizes and are provided with either screwed or socket weld end.